Anesthesia For Vein Procedures In Forth Worth, TX

 Can anybody have the option to add anesthesia to a vein procedure?

-We already use local anesthesia and tumescent sedation for all of our ablation procedures.
+We already use local anesthesia and tumescent anesthesia for all of our ablation procedures.
 Some patients also like to have at least topical numbing for sclerotherapy.
 If you’re overly anxious about a procedure, you can request an oral sedative prior to the procedure.
 Adding sedation does add cost to the procedure when we don’t normally provide it.

-What vein procedures require anesthesia?
+The vein procedures that require anesthesia

 Of the procedures we perform at Southwest Vein and Leg, we generally only use anesthesia for radiofrequency ablation and laser ablation of varicose veins.
-This is usually a combination of local anesthesia and tumescent sedation.
+This is usually a combination of local anesthesia and tumescent anesthesia.

 Venous mapping is painless.
 Sclerotherapy involves only a very thin, tiny needle when injecting the sclerosant into various surface spider veins.
 Most patients don’t request any local anesthesia during sclerotherapy.
 They equate the feeling of the injections to that of a pinprick.